Volunteer in Thailand with Friends for Asia

 Afternoon Activities

-AAside from medical and health care related time, our Doctor Follows Groups also engage in other fun activities, including a cooking course, visit to a local hot springs, visit to Doi Suthep Temple, market visits, and much more depending on season and interest.
+Aside from medical and health care related time, our Doctor Follows Groups also engage in other fun and cultural activities.

 These activities help provide students with other activities to better get to know their surroundings while also having fun together as a group.
 Not everything in a medical program has to be about medicine.
 Sometimes teenagers just need to relax and have fun.